Jose-MPM/Notes/Courses/English V/English Topics.md

                     - Is Emma enjoying herself?
         - Will-Can-Should
             * Will you close the door, please?
-            * Can you heal me?
+            * Can you hear me?
             * Should you smoke in the house?

     * Question Words.